pooltogether/sortition-sum-tree-factory/README.md

 Thanks to the Kleros team for MIT licensing this *extremely useful* code.

+For more information on Sum Trees read [Introduction to Sum Tree](https://www.fcodelabs.com/2019/03/18/Sum-Tree-Introduction/)

 # Setup

 To install use yarm or npm and install `sortition-sum-tree-factory`: